openlmi/openlmi-doc/doc/openlmi-tools/shell/classes.rst

 New Instance Name
 ^^^^^^^^^^^^^^^^^
-LMIShell is able to create a new wrapped :py:class:`lmiwbem.CIMInstanceName`, if you know all the primary keys of a remote object.
+LMIShell is able to create a new wrapped :py:class:`wbem.CIMInstanceName`, if you know all the primary keys of a remote object.
 This instance name object can be then used to retrieve the whole instance object.